 The main scripture on my website states: “Take no part in the worthless deeds of evil and darkness; instead, expose them.”
 Eph 5:11 NLT I hadn’t been able to speak up as the abuse was occurring, but I could do so now.
 As victims, we couldn’t control what happened to us, but we do have all the power in the world to affect its outcome.

 I needed to lean on my faith in God.

 I can’t discuss how I survived this trauma without touching on my faith.
 God was my lifeline during this entire ordeal.
 He helped me to get away from the abuser, and He guided me after I got out.
 He is still my rock and is the reason I have healed as much as I have.
 I couldn’t have accomplished this much without Him.

 We all come from different faith walks, but for me, my relationship with Jesus Christ has sustained me and brought me to where I am today, an author and speaker and advocate for adult sexual abuse by therapist/clergy.
-He picked me up in my broken state and has pieced me back together a stronger and more equipped individual.
+He picked me up in my broken state and has pieced me back together into a stronger and more equipped individual.